Fiction: A Lady's Prerogative Book II: Wounded Aerth - Part XIV by Brian Joseph Johns

 There was so much at stake and it outweighed the importance of any one person alone.
 If she won this battle, there might be so few of Exeter's forces left that the town might be able to reclaim it from them.
 If she failed... then the history recalling this night would mark her and her kind as a vile evil, vanquished by the Strangers and perhaps by Lorr.
 She considered that the Power Lord may have even had a hand in this and her imperative on this night was to be her destiny.

 The first line was approaching the front of the house.

 "Ukkluu!
 Shasst!"
-Shaela directed the shadow cat around the house where she would meet up with it the other way.
+Shaela directed the shadow cat elder around the house as she proceeded in the opposite direction.

 She walked around the house clinging tightly to it and emerging near the front where she clearly saw the line of twenty five men who approached.
 They moved slowly through the fog barely able to see.
 When one of them bumped a large rock that had been positioned in front of the house during its construction one of the men signaled the others.
 He stopped and put his hand on the shoulder of the man nearest his left side.
 The next man did the same until they'd all stopped.

 Shaela watched carefully measuring their plan noting that they'd had some training, though ultimately it would be of little benefit to them on this night.